NyteshadeXT/PF2e-Core-Vault/3-Rules/Journals/PF2e Journals/Archetypes/Oracle.md

 * * *

 You gain your mystery's initial revelation spell.
-Casting this spell progresses your curse.
-Use the minor curse from your mystery, but when you progress it again, instead of your mystery's moderate curse effect, you become off-guard in addition to the effects of the minor curse.

 If you don't have one, you gain a focus pool of 1 Focus Point.
-You can Refocus by reconciling the conflicting nature of your mystery, which also reduces your curse to minor.
+You can Refocus by reconciling the conflicting nature of your mystery, which also reduces your Cursebound value by 1.

 ## [[Feats/Advanced Mysteries|Advanced Mysteries]] Feat 6